 Joint DME MAC Publication

 Ventilator technology has evolved to the point where it is possible to have a single device capable of operating in numerous modes, from basic continuous positive pressure (CPAP and bi-level PAP) to traditional pressure and volume ventilator modes.
-Similarly, the product coded E0467 adds capabilities beyond these ventilator modes to incorporate the functionality of suction, oxygen concentrator, nebulizer, and cough stimulation.
 This creates the possibility that one piece of equipment may be able to replace numerous and different pieces of equipment.
 Equipment with multifunction capability creates the possibility of errors in claims submitted for these items.
 This article will discuss the application of Medicare proper coding and payment rules for ventilators.

-Effective for claims with DOS on or after January 1, 2016, all products classified as ventilators must be billed using one of the following HCPCS codes:
+Effective for claims with date of service (DOS) on or after January 1, 2016, all products classified as ventilators must be billed using one of the following HCPCS codes:

 E0465 - HOME VENTILATOR, ANY TYPE, USED WITH INVASIVE INTERFACE, (E.G., TRACHEOSTOMY TUBE)

 E0466 - HOME VENTILATOR, ANY TYPE, USED WITH NON-INVASIVE INTERFACE, (E.G., MASK, CHEST SHELL)

 Products previously assigned to HCPCS codes E0450 and E0463 must use HCPCS code E0465.
 Products previously assigned to HCPCS codes E0460, E0461 and E0464 must use HCPCS code E0466.
 The Pricing, Data Analysis, Coding (PDAC) will update the product classification listing in a future update.